-When an algorithmic trading strategy or SOR is used in the handling of your order, the algorithmic trading strategy or SOR, depending on your particular trading execution objective, generally breaks your order into smaller orders over the specified time period and routes these smaller orders to one or more national securities exchange, alternative trading system, internal engine for matching against principal interest, and/or other venue, according to the strategy’s or technology’s imbedded routing logic (algorithmic or SOR-generated orders are referred to herein, collectively as “Algo/SOR Orders”).
-With the exception of certain types of order flow and/or order instructions, Algo/SOR Orders will be routed to an internal engine for matching against principal interest, JPM-X, and/or JPB-X for matching opportunities before being routed to outside venues for execution.
-In addition, some users of JPMS’ trading services also have the capability to send orders directly to JPM-X (“Directed Orders”).
-Customer orders routed to an internal engine for matching against principal interest, JPM-X, or JPB-X are subject to JPMS’ policies and procedures regarding best execution (including the consideration given to price, transaction cost, and other factors associated with execution quality) in the same manner and to the same extent as other orders executed by JPMS on other execution venues.
+When an algorithmic trading strategy or SOR is used in the handling of your order, the algorithmic trading strategy or SOR, depending on your particular trading execution objective, generally breaks your order into smaller orders over the specified time period and routes these smaller orders to one or more national securities exchange, alternative trading system, internal engine for matching against principal interest, and/or other venue, according to the strategy’s or technology’s imbedded routing logic (algorithmic or SOR-generated orders are referred to herein, collectively as “Algorithms/SOR Orders”).
+With the exception of certain types of order flow and/or order instructions, Algorithms/SOR Orders will be routed to an internal engine for matching against principal interest, JPM-X, and/or JPB-X for matching opportunities before being routed to outside venues for execution.
+In addition, some users of JPMS’ trading services also have the capability to send orders and conditional orders (“Firm/Conditional Orders”) directly to JPM-X or to direct the Algorithms/SOR to route conditional orders to JPB-X. Customer orders routed to an internal engine for matching against principal interest, JPM-X, or JPB-X are subject to JPMS’ policies and procedures regarding best execution (including the consideration given to price, transaction cost, and other factors associated with execution quality) in the same manner and to the same extent as other orders executed by JPMS on other execution venues.

 JPMS offers an alert service, Block Watch, that can be used to notify you, your electronic coverage team, and/or your high-touch coverage team when one of your live, electronic low-touch orders matches contra-liquidity represented by a “natural” indication of interest (IOI) published by the JPMS high-touch desk.
 JPMS will designate an IOI as “natural” to represent interest on an agency basis (i.e., customer order in hand) or interest on a principal basis that is being or was established in connection with the facilitation of a customer order (e.g., unwinding or hedging client generated activity or, to the extent permitted and in compliance with any conditions imposed by service providers, building inventory to meet expected customer demand), including the facilitation of clients’ listed option orders and certain over-the-counter equity derivatives, or the execution of a client’s order on a riskless principal basis.